Campaign website guide

 PoliticalWin gives campaigns prebuilt designs and structured content sections so the public site can stay polished even when a small team is editing biography, issues, events, news, photos, and donation links during a busy race.

-Use the start a campaign website path when the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.
+Start with start a campaign website once the campaign has the core biography, donation link, contact details, and disclaimer language ready for review.

 Candidate bio